Skip to main content

 Kaleigh Wiese from Meldeen

-For many years, imposter syndrome was something that loomed like a dark cloud over my business.
+For many years, imposter syndrome loomed like a dark cloud over my business.
 I started my career young and always questioned if people thought I was old enough, experienced enough or even unique enough to hire.
-That self-doubt resulted in me discounting my services, not creating boundaries with my time as a professional business would, and even short-changing what I was capable of delivering.
+That self-doubt led me to discount my services, fail to set boundaries with my time as a professional would and even shortchange what I was capable of delivering.

-An early mentor of mine saw some of my symptoms, looked me in the eyes and said, “whenever you feel this way, realize no one on earth will ever replace you.”
-As I have matured and pushed through the feelings of not being capable (a lie to myself!), I found the truth in having imposter syndrome is actually a desire to achieve perfection.
-We will never obtain perfection, but we will learn by taking chances and learning through our experiences.
-There is only one of you, and when you can see yourself as something unique, you will push ahead with confidence, understand your worth, and find comfort in the fact you might not be perfect—but you are learning and growing every day in your business.
+An early mentor of mine saw some of my symptoms, looked me in the eyes, and said, “Whenever you feel this way, realize no one on earth will ever replace you.”
+As I have matured and pushed through the feelings of not being capable (a lie to myself!), I found that the truth about having imposter syndrome is that it’s actually a desire for perfection.
+We will never achieve perfection, but we will learn by taking chances and reflecting on our experiences.
+There is only one of you, and when you can see yourself as something unique, you will push ahead with confidence, understand your worth and find comfort in the fact that you might not be perfect—but you are learning and growing every day in your business.
 Just repeat after me.
 No one will ever replace me!

 Meghan Ely from OFD Consulting

-I remember early on in my entrepreneurial life, I came upon this fabulous event hosted by a colleague in my industry.
+I remember, early in my entrepreneurial life, coming across this fabulous event hosted by a colleague in my industry.
 I thought to myself, “Why wasn’t I doing something like that?”
 Worse, I questioned my own strategies and started to give myself a hard time for not doing something similar.
-Then, a light bulb eventually went off, and I had the realization that my successes would look different than other people’s ideas of success.
-It was important to create my own milestones for success and be unapologetic about the methods I went about to get there—especially if they were working.
+Then a light bulb went off, and I realized that my successes would look different from other people’s ideas of success.
+It was essential to create my own milestones for success and to be unapologetic about the methods I used to get there—especially if they were working.
 The fact of the matter was that that type of event wasn’t even really “me,” and I’m so glad I didn’t let the self-doubt creep in for long.
 Since then, I’ve hosted a slew of fun events: from Drag Bingo in Palm Springs to hilarious virtual escape rooms for our clients mid-pandemic.

 Lisa Gatewood-McMillan from Exquisite Events

-As a wedding planner, I truly enjoy the responsibilities which require me to guide a couple through the wedding planning process.
-Over the years, my events have covered a myriad of religions, geographical locations, and rituals.
+As a wedding planner, I genuinely enjoy the responsibilities that require me to guide a couple through the wedding planning process.
+Over the years, my events have covered a wide range of religions, geographic locations and rituals.
 But no matter how much experience and how many connections you have, there’s always that inquiry from a client requesting a service which doesn’t fit perfectly within your purview—and makes you doubt yourself.

-Over the course of my career, I found myself sliding in a pool of self-doubt and reluctance after enthusiastically signing on a client.
+Over the course of my career, I found myself sliding into a pool of self-doubt and reluctance after enthusiastically signing on a client.
 I would ask myself, “How in the world am I going to pull this off?”
 Those overwhelming emotions of uncertainty caused many a sleepless night.
-Yet, I have learned over time to simply step back, evaluate the request more closely, and conduct the research I need to complete the job.
+Yet, over time, I have learned to step back, evaluate the request more closely and conduct the research needed to complete the job.

-Since we’re on the topic of mental health, there are 2 articles you should read next.
-The first is all about work life balance and self care, and the second is about avoiding burnout.
-Give them a read, establish your boundaries and make a plan to take care of yourself this wedding season.
+Since we’re on the topic of mental health, there are two articles you should read next.
+The first is all about work-life balance and self-care, and the second is about avoiding burnout.
+Please give them a read, establish your boundaries and make a plan to take care of yourself this wedding season.

 *Time Magazine https://time.com/5312483/how-to-deal-with-impostor-syndrome/